mhdbabayi/Jetbot_Car/README.md

 # Cranfield Jetbot
-This repository contains codes that can run the both the RVIZ simulator and the robot.
+This repository contains code that can run both the RVIZ simulator and the robot.

 The simulator original code is taken from: